-The group chief financial officer, assisted by the legal and compliance officer, is responsible for monitoring compliance within Spur Corporation.
 Proactive and systematic management of compliance is the responsibility of the group’s in-house legal and compliance officer.
-This includes assessing potential consequences or risks associated with new legislation, and reporting to the social, ethics and environmental sustainability committee.
-Significant non-compliance with mandatory laws and rules will be reported to this committee and escalated to the board as necessary.
+The group chief financial officer, assisted by the legal and compliance officer, is responsible for monitoring compliance within the organisation, assessing potential consequences or risks associated with new legislation, and reporting to the social, ethics and environmental sustainability committee in this regard.
+Significant non-compliance with mandatory laws and rules will be reported to this committee, and escalated to the board as necessary.

-Departments in the group affected by pending legislation monitor progress and likely impacts and report back to the board committees and the board.
-Franchisees are kept informed regarding regulatory developments, and operations teams provide guidance on implementing the required response.
+Departments in the group affected by pending legislation monitor progress and the likely impacts in their areas of the legislation, and report back to the board committees and the board.
+Franchisees are kept informed regarding regulatory developments and operations teams provide guidance on implementing the required response.

 The primary regulatory concerns for the group currently include:

 Consistent quality of food is a critical issue in the restaurant industry.
 Spur Corporation’s centralised procurement function monitors suppliers’ and the outsourced distributor’s compliance with HACCP and/or ISO 22000, the food safety management system, and engages independent parties to conduct specialised food safety audits of suppliers and franchisees.
 Franchisee employees receive training in food preparation, food safety and other relevant areas.
 Operations managers monitor food quality during store inspections.

 The group encourages franchisees to improve their broad-based black economic empowerment (“B-BBEE”) status as part of our commitment to transformation.
 Where franchisees are unable to produce verified B-BBEE certificates of an acceptable level, there is a risk that they may not be granted business licences, liquor licences, leases in strategic locations such as casinos and airports, or they may be penalised by landlords.